-The Contractor will evaluate the control, accuracy, and integrity of the OP&F IT system.
-This should include a review of OP&F data integrity; security and confidentiality of its records system; contingency and continuency planning; and incident management system.
-The Contractor will evaluate the overall risk level for OP&F's IT operations.
+The Contractor will evaluate the control, accuracy, and integrity of the HPRS IT system, which is managed by an IT consultant.
+This should include a review of HPRS data integrity; security and confidentiality of its records system; contingency and continuity planning; and incident management system.
+The Contractor will evaluate the overall risk level for HPRS's IT operations.